thibautvs/webstack-client/README.md

 #Philosophy

-WebStack was designed with the following goals in mind :
+WebStack was designed to be :

 * **Reliable** : technologies on which your business can confidently rely upon
 * **Performant** : to build great products and great user experiences